sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 ### Legacy: migrating from Zookeeper

 Notice the `--new-consumer` and the Kafka's broker address, it does not need a Zookeeper address as before.
-If you did migrated from a previous Kafka version, according to the brokers configuration, Kafka can dual-writes the offsets into Zookeeper and Kafka's `__consumer_offsets` (see `dual.commit.enabled=true` and `offsets.storage=kafka`).
+If we did migrated from a previous Kafka version, according to the brokers configuration, Kafka can dual-writes the offsets into Zookeeper and Kafka's `__consumer_offsets` (see `dual.commit.enabled=true` and `offsets.storage=kafka`).

 ### Trick: summing-up the lag